-Let’s talk Safety Certificates
+Let's talk about Safety Certificates

 A Safety Certificate test is not a mechanics opinion of the vehicle for sale, it is a test to report whether or not the vehicle meets the Queensland Government Department of Transport and Main Roads set of standards required to issue a Safety Certificate.

-The process consists of 3 parts
+The process consists of 3 parts.

-- The Inspection report (To advise the seller of a pass or fail)
+- The Inspection report (To advise the Seller of a pass or fail)

-So what is the purpose of the Safety Certificate?
+So, what is the purpose of the Safety Certificate?

-The Safety Certificate has 2 main roles
+The Safety Certificate has two main roles.

 - Notifies Queensland Department of Transport that the vehicle has been tested and passed the Queensland Government Department of Transport and Main Roads set of standards https://www.tmr.qld.gov.au/Safety/Vehicle-standards-and-modifications/Vehicle-modifications/Vehicle-Inspection-Guidelines.aspx